UAlbanyArchives/UAlbanyArchives.github.io/index.md

 ## Version Control at a Glance
 - Used to manage changes to documents, code, large websites
 - Systematizes updates or "versioning"
-- Allows to "roll back" any change to a previous version
+- Allows to "roll back" to any previous version
 - No more files named "version 1" "version_1_mark_edits"
 - Allows for testing
 	- New feature on website gets tested